 You also need to know how to use your fire extinguishers.
 Read the directions and become familiar with how they operate since you won’t have time to learn how to use them when a fire breaks out.
-Call your local fire department and see if they offer any training for homeowners to use a fire extinguisher.
-Try to stick with one manufacturer for all your fire extinguishers.
-Fire extinguishers from different manufacturers operate differently, and having different instructions for each extinguisher will be confusing if a fire does break out.
+Call your local fire department to see if they offer any training for homeowners to use a fire extinguisher.

 If you have to use your fire extinguisher, remember to aim low (toward the base of the fire), squeeze the lever slowly and evenly, and sweep back and forth.